beccaob/html-css-portfolio-project-1/README.md

 ### Colours

 The colours used will be Orange ( primary background colour ) and Dark Grey ( Primary heading & content colour ).
-Colourful images will be used to keep the design consisitant.
+Colourful images will be used to keep the design consistent.

 ## Wireframes
-* I designed wireframes to give myself a rough idea of what i wanted the site to look like.
+* I designed wireframes to give myself a rough idea of what I wanted the site to look like.
-* I did this to save myself time by not designing as i go.
+* I did this to save myself time by not designing as I go.

 ### Home Page